 Methi Na Dhebra or Gujarati Methi Na Dhebra is an Indian flatbread made with pearl millet with fresh fenugreek leaves and spices.
-This is a staple gujarati dish and loved by all.
+This is a staple Gujarati dish and loved by all.
 Dhebra has a good shelf life as it is cooked with ghee in amount.

-First of all, this bread has good shelf life, as a result, these are packed for traveling and enjoyed.
+First of all, this bread has a good shelf life, as a result, these are packed for traveling and enjoyed.
 Similarly to this roti, we have another version made in Andhra.
 It certainly makes it easy for us to like this roti.

-During our visit to Vaishali’s home, she got us to see how the locals make these rotla with their palms.
+During our visit to Vaishali's home, she got us to see how the locals make this rotla with their palms.
 It is surely an art to get this rolled out properly.
 Methi or fenugreek is a leafy vegetable with excellent health benefits.
 We use it a lot in our cooking and it is rich in iron and calcium.
 A combination of bajra and methi makes the Dhebra a very nutritious flatbread.

-Today’s featured recipe in the Gujarati Dhebra aur Sabzi Thali is the Methi Dhebra.
-Even more, since I didn’t know about the Nasta concept, I made it for dinner served with Sev Tamatar Ki Sabzi, Gujarati Moong Dal, Batata Nu Shaak and Dry Fruits Shrikhand.
-In SYL, its bread from Rajasthan.
+Today's featured recipe in the Gujarati Dhebra aur Sabzi Thali is the Methi Dhebra.
+Even more, since I didn't know about the Nasta concept, I made it for dinner served with Sev Tamatar Ki Sabzi, Gujarati Moong Dal, Batata Nu Shaak, and Dry Fruits Shrikhand.
+In SYL, it's bread from Rajasthan.

-In SYl, its another flatbread from Rajasthan.
+In SYl, it's another flatbread from Rajasthan.

 Thalis & Platters

 Week 2 - Thalis featuring Non Veg Regional Cuisines - Non Veg Thali

 Chicken Donne Biryani - Non Veg Thali 1 for Day 1

 Raju gari Kodi Pulao - Non Veg Thali 2 for Day 2